zkoss/zk-mvvm-book/data_binding/validator.md

 ```xml
 <textbox  value="@bind(vm.value) @validator(vm.myValidator)" onChange="@command('submit')"/>
 ```
 -   When onChange event fires, the binder will perform validation before saving vm.value.
-No matter validation fails or suceeds, it will execute command “submit”.
+It doesn't matter if validation fails or suceeds; it will still execute command “submit”.
 Validation failure only stops binder from saving textbox's value into vm.value.

 An example showing the opposite:
 ```xml